Jack Sparrow: Reception and impact on pop culture

 Todd Gilchrist feels Sparrow is the only element of the films that will remain timeless.
 According to Sharon Eberson, the character's popularity can be attributed to his being a "scoundrel whose occasional bouts of conscience allow viewers to go with the flaws because, as played to the larger-than-life hilt by Depp, he owns every scene he is in".
 Film history professor Jonathan Kuntz attributed Sparrow's popularity to the increased questioning of masculinity in the 21st century, and Sparrow's personality contrasts with action-adventure heroes in cinema.
 Leonard Maltin concurs that Sparrow has a carefree attitude and does not take himself seriously.
 Mark Fox noted Sparrow is an escapist fantasy figure for women, free from much of the responsibility of most heroes.
 Sparrow is listed by IGN as one of their ten favorite film outlaws, as he "lives for himself and the freedom to do whatever it is that he damn well pleases.
 Precious few film characters have epitomized what makes the outlaw such a romantic figure for audiences as Captain Jack Sparrow has."
 Entertainment Weekly put it on its end-of-the-decade, "best-of" list, saying, "Part Keith Richards rift, part sozzled lounge lizard, Johnny Depp's swizzleshtick pirate was definitely one of the most dazzling characters of the decade."
 In June 2010, Sparrow was named one of Entertainment Weeklys 100 Greatest Characters of the Last 20 Years.
 In the May 2012 Greek elections, a voter gained media coverage when he "voted" for Jack Sparrow by writing his name on the Pirate Party of Greece ballot.
+In 2015, Amanda Teague gained media attention after becoming a Jack Sparrow impersonator.